jerayan/ATARI-Notator-.SON/docs/parsing-guide/04-time-signature.md

 ## Lookup Table Implementation Notes

 - Keys are 16-bit big-endian values
-- Multiple keys can map to the same time signature (e.g., 4/4 has multiple keys)
+- Multiple keys can map to the same time signature (e.g., 4/4 has multiple keys: 0x24C0, 0x2580, 0x2B80, 0x3C00, 0xD200)
 - Unknown keys should default to 4/4 or log a warning
-- The lookup table was reverse-engineered from actual .SON files and MIDI exports
+- The lookup table was reverse-engineered from actual .SON files and verified by comparing with MIDI exports
+- **Correction**: Key `0x2280` maps to 3/4 (not 6/4 as initially documented)

 ## Notes

 - Initial TS is in header, changes are in pattern data
 - TS changes are typically in the "* New *" meta track
-- Always check byte 4 flag before processing TS change
+- **Always check byte 4 flag before processing TS change** - if `0xFF`, skip the event
-- Measure numbers are 1-based in display but 0-based in file
+- Measure numbers are 1-based in display but 0-based in file (byte 5 = measure - 1)
-- Paired events (`0x37 0x70` + `0xB7 0x70`) may appear together
+- Events with byte 4 = `0xFF` are not present in MIDI exports and should be ignored
+- The lookup table contains 11 verified keys covering common time signatures: 2/4, 3/4, 4/4, 5/4, 6/8